 Example 12.5A: How Should You Acquire This Vehicle?
 Haber Suzuki advertises a Suzuki SX4 Hatchback for sale.
-The following information is known:

-Leasing information: Seven-year term, 0.9% compounded annually lease rate, \$90.75 biweekly payments, \$8,250 residual value, no down payment required.
+The following information is known: Leasing information: Seven-year term, 0.9% compounded annually lease rate, \$90.75 biweekly payments, \$8,250 residual value, no down payment required.
 Purchase information: Cash rebate of \$3,500 available, purchase financing at 2.99% compounded annually.
 Bank options: The lowest vehicle lease rate from a bank is 4.4% compounded annually, while the lowest loan rate is 8.25% compounded annually.
 Savings accounts: The best rate available is 2% compounded annually.
 What is the lowest cost method to purchase this vehicle?

-What is the lowest cost method to purchase this vehicle?
-Plan ownership a the four paths to vehicle and choose the path with biweekly payment.
-What You Already Know How You Will Get There There are five timelines, one for Step 1: In the dealership lease, the purchase price of the vehicle for the lease each of the options (two leases, one present value of the savings account, two purchases): 9.1, 9.2, and 9.3 (rearranged for PV).
-Then apply Formulas 11.1 and 11.5 to Understand Dealership Lease: IY = 0.9%, find the present value of the lease payments.
-Add the PV and PVDUE to arrive CY = 1, PMT = \$90.75, PY = 26, at the purchase price.
-FV = \$8,250, Years = 7 Step 2: In the bank lease, calculate the equivalent bank leasing interest rate.
-Bank Lease: Adjust the purchase price to reflect the cash price and use your calculator to
+Examine the four paths to vehicle Plan ownership and choose the path with the lowest biweekly payment.
+What You How You Will Get Alreadv There Know There are Step 1: In the dealership lease, the five timelines, purchase price of the vehicle for the lease one for each of the is missing.
+Find the options present value of the residual value by (two leases, applying Formulas one 9.1, 9.2, and 9.3 savings account, (rearranged for PV).
+Then apply Formulas two 11.1 and 11.5 to purchases): Understand find the present value Dealership of the lease payments.
+Lease: IY =Add the PV and 0.9%, PVDUE to arrive CY = 1, PMT =at the purchase price. \$90.75, PY = 26, Step 2: In the bank FV =lease, calculate the \$8,250, equivalent bank leasing Years = 7interest rate.
+Adjust the purchase Bank price to reflect the cash Lease: price and use your calculator to